kunzjacq/Additive_DFTs/README.md

 Target `product_test` requires a compiled version of gf2x for the target platform to be placed in `lib/` (for Linux) or `lib_mingw/` (for Windows).
 The finite field used is GF(2<sup>64</sup>).

-## TODO
-  * Improve the memory usage of the product function.
-If v is the storage required for the output polynomial rounded to the next power of two, the additional memory required can be reduced from 4v to 3v at no computational cost.
-It can be further reduced with an increase of computation time.